Richard Dresser: Playwriting

 Among his notable early works were Better Days (which premiered in April 1987 at the Philadelphia Festival Theatre for New Plays) and The Downside (which premiered in November 1987 at the Long Wharf Theater in New Haven, Connecticut).
-In 1995, Dresser's Below the Belt premiered at the Humana Festival, followed by a 1996 Off-Broadway production named by the Wall Street Journal as the "best new American play of the season."
+In 1995, Dresser's Below the Belt premiered at the Humana Festival, followed by a 1996 Off-Broadway production.
+The Wall Street Journal named the play the "best new American play of the season."
 Since its debut, Below the Belt has found especially high popularity all over Europe, including over 50 productions in Germany alone.
 Below the Belt, along with a number of his other plays, have been produced at the Schaubuhne Theatre in Berlin under the direction of Thomas Ostermeier.
 The play was later filmed as Human Error, directed by Robert M. Young.
 It appeared at the Sundance Film Festival.

 His most successful play in the United States is Rounding Third, a 2002 two-character comedy about two Little League coaches, which was workshopped at CATF in 2001 before its 2002 premiere in Chicago.
 In 2003, the play was performed at San Diego's Old Globe Theater and the Laguna Playhouse before an off-Broadway run and a return to CATF in 2004.
 It was later made into the film Benched.

 Kevin Kelly of the Boston Globe called Dresser "a ferocious playwright...who writes with a headlong intensity and a sense of pervasive mystery."

 The LA Times said, "Dresser's dialogue crackles like gunfire in a shooting gallery."

 John Simon in New York Magazine said, "Below the Belt is a terribly serious play that keeps you steadily laughing; properly understood, it should also make you weep."